zerootoad/discord-rpc-lsp/README.md

 # Discord Rich Presence LSP

 A Language Server Protocol (LSP) to share what you're coding on Discord.
-This LSP integrates with your editor to display your current coding activity (file, language, and more) as a rich presence on Discord.
+This LSP integrates with your editor to display your current coding activity (file, language, and more) as a rich presence on Discord. (currently only tested with helix)

 ![image](https://github.com/user-attachments/assets/42ecaa35-377b-45a3-a568-7a9d86794d19)